Tizer: Tizer Ice

 Tizer Ice was launched in the late 1990s.
 The drink included menthol, giving it the sensation of tasting cold, even at room temperature.
 Later branded "Ice by Tizer", the product did not sell well and was removed from sale.
 Whilst known as Tizer Ice, the mascot of the drink was a variation of Ed the Tizer Head.
 Its sole video advertisement which was shown in cinemas featured a character known as the "Iceman".

 A 1999 print advertisement which showed children with their faces pressed against a glass surface with the slogan "How many kids can you get in your fridge?" was criticised as "inappropriate" by the Royal Society for the Prevention of Accidents, which had recorded deaths of children trapped inside refrigerators.

 Tizer Diet

 Tizer Diet was a short-lived low-calorie alternative to Tizer, originally sold in the late 1980s when known as Sugar Free Tizer, and again from 1997 to 2001 as Tizer Diet.
 Its 2001 advertising campaign included a bus shelter advertisement in the form of a funhouse mirror bearing the Tizer Diet logo, designed to make the viewer appear thinner.

-Advertising

-Tizer has been advertised under various slogans.
-One 1982 television advertisement for the drink featured dwarf actor David Rappaport wearing star-shaped sunglasses at a disco, the advert finishing with the slogan "You can tell it's Tizer when your eyes are shut".

-A campaign in the early 1990s featured a character filmed in black and white against a bubbly red backdrop, who would say something like "stuff the donkey sanctuary, stuff donkeys'.
-At the end, word fragments appeared, such as "appe", "adver", "depu", "bap", "legitima", "dogma" and "chaz", all words which could be completed with "tizer" as a suffix.
+Promotion

+Branding and packaging

 In 1996, Tizer was rebranded, and the cans and bottles were redesigned to feature a new logo and a mascot, known as "Tizer Head" and later "Ed the Head".
 Ed appeared as a red-coloured human head, the top of which was opened so that Tizer could be poured in.
 Ed was played by actor Roger Moore's son.

-In 1997, Tizer sponsored the rave event Rezerection/Rez, on the basis that the reverse of the name is "Rez It" ("Tizer" backwards).
-It was the main soft drink available at the events.

-In 1997, Tizer took over the sponsorship of The Chart Show which was a Saturday morning music chart show on the ITV network in the UK.

-From January 23rd 1999, Tizer was the sponsor of the newly rebranded CD:UK which had been a replacement for The Chart Show back in 1998.